Robust Adaptive Sliding-Mode Control for Damaged Fixed-Wing UAVs: Simulation Study

 The resulting performance of the proposed robust control approach is visualized in Fig. \ref{fig:num_exampl_sim_results}.
 In Fig. \ref{fig:num_exampl_sim_results_a} the attitude tracking performance before and after the onset of damage is illustrated.
-Prior to $t_d$, the controller achieves highly accurate tracking of the reference angles.
-After damage occurrence, only a small degradation in tracking accuracy is observed, most deviation can be seen in the pitch axis.
+After damage occurrence, only a small degradation in tracking accuracy is observed.
 These deviations are primarily attributed to discretization effects and the boundary layer implementation.
+The boundary layer effectively mitigates chattering in the signals of the control inputs as shown by Fig. \ref{fig:num_exampl_sim_results_c}, but has the drawback of reducing control accuracy.
 Fig. \ref{fig:num_exampl_sim_results_b} depicts the outer-loop control variables.
 Despite the significant degradation of aerodynamic effectiveness, the aircraft remains stable throughout the simulation.
 In particular, altitude, airspeed, and course are maintained within tight bounds, demonstrating that the higher-level flight objectives remain achievable under the considered damage scenario.
-The control inputs are illustrated in Fig. \ref{fig:num_exampl_sim_results_c}.
-At the onset of damage, clear compensatory behavior of the proposed robust controller becomes visible.
+At the onset of damage, clear compensatory behavior of the proposed robust controller can be seen in Fig. \ref{fig:num_exampl_sim_results_c}.
 Notably, increased deflections are commanded to counteract the introduced aerodynamic perturbations.
 In addition, thrust is elevated to compensate for the increased aerodynamic drag.
 The sliding variables and adaptive gains are shown in Figs. \ref{fig:num_exampl_sim_results_d} and \ref{fig:num_exampl_sim_results_e}.
-On the onset of damage the sliding variables increase as $k_1$ and $k_2$ are insufficient to compensate for the induced effects.
-However, as the gains increase due to adaptation, the sliding variables converge again and remain bounded thereafter.
+On the onset of damage, the sliding variables $|s_1|$ and $|s_3|$ exit the boundary layer, as the gains are insufficient to compensate for the induced effects.
+This leads to an adaption of the gains $k_1$ and $k_3$, causing the sliding variables to converge back to the boundary layer.
+For the gain $k_2$, adaptation is observed immediately after the start of the simulation, but not at the onset of damage.
+A plausible explanation is that the nominal model does not fully capture certain aspects of the baseline flight dynamics.
+Consequently, the RASMC compensates for these discrepancies from the beginning by increasing the effective control effort for pitch regulation.
+This initial adjustment for $k_2$ is sufficiently strong, so additional effects introduced by the damage do not necessitate further increase in the control gain, as evidenced by $s_2$ remaining within the boundary layer after the onset of damage.

 Finally, the controller’s responses demonstrate that it effectively compensates for damage-induced disturbances, ensuring stability and preserving tracking performance.